 Having homegrown food also decreases the number of processed foods you would consume without growing your own food.

 This reduces GMOs, herbicides, insecticides, and junk food that you would consume otherwise.

 When you spend all day tending to the garden or working on a new project, the sweat that you produce is a wonderful thing.

 Sweating is actually really good for your body.
 It is a way for it to let go of toxins in your body, and as a result, improves your health.

-Of course, homesteading does not fix things completely, but I do believing that homesteading improves your health a lot more than you realize.
+Of course, homesteading does not fix things completely, but I do believe that homesteading improves your health a lot more than you might realize.

 My husband and I were walking around our property discussing future plans of expanding and building our home the other day, and all I could feel was blessed.
 The feeling washed over me, and the darkness that I felt before didn’t feel as dark.

 I truly believe that homesteading has improved my health a good bit, and I believe it will continue to improve as I learn new skills and increase my responsibilities.

 Honestly, I believe the same can be said for anyone who connects with the homesteading lifestyle, regardless of what level of homesteading it is.